IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 evaluation of builtin functions are quite noticeable.
-The gains are likely to be less in the code produced by the PlutusTx compiler, especially in view of the fact that builtins are currently always called indirectly, via an eta-expanded (and usually nested) lambda term.
+The gains are likely to be less in the code produced by the PlutusTx compiler, especially in view of the fact that builtins are currently always called indirectly, via an η-expanded (and usually nested) lambda term.

 I also ran all of the `plutus-use-cases` tests with each version fo